lab1092/blender-manual_ja/manual/materials/special_effects/volume.rst

 until some light passes through the volume and reaches the camera.
-In order for that volume to be visible, the renderer must figure out how much material the light has passed through and how it has acted and reacted within that volume, the volume object needs to contain a 3D region of space, for example a watertight closed mesh, such as a cube, not just a flat surface like a plane.
+In order for that volume to be visible, the renderer must figure out how much material the light has passed through and how it has acted and reacted within that volume, the volume object needs to contain a 3D region of space, for example a :term:`manifold` closed mesh, such as a cube, not just a flat surface like a plane.
 To get an image, the renderer has to step through that region, and see how much 'stuff' is there (density) in order to see how light is absorbed or scattered or whatever.
 This can be a time consuming